doronz88/fa/README.md

 #### make-literal
 ```
-usage: make-code [-h]
+usage: make-literal [-h]

-convert into a code block
+convert into a literal

 optional arguments:
   -h, --help  show this help message and exit